 A Flood Assessment prepared by BG&E accompanies the proposal which provides an assessment of the flood risk on the site and to adjacent sites associated with the proposed development.
-The report concludes that the upgrading the trunk stormwater network through the site in combination with the lowering of Constitution Road to be completed in the Stage 6 and 7 development will reduce flood risk to properties surrounding Ann Thorn Park, and minimise the risk and consequence associated with embankment failure at Constitution Road.
+The report concludes that the Lowering Constitution Road and upgrading the trunk stormwater network through the site will reduce flood risk to properties surrounding Ann Thorn Park, and minimise the risk and consequence associated with embankment failure at Constitution Road.
 The development is expected to reduce the risk of flooding within the site and improve the quality of stormwater runoff discharging to Shepherds Bay.

-The floor levels within the proposed development and the vehicular and pedestrian entries/ exits into the basement are above the 100 year ARI + freeboard levels as specified in the Flood Assessment.
-Overall, the proposed development provides a significant public benefit in relation to localised flooding in that it facilitates the conveyance of flood waters through the site to the Parramatta River which substantially improves the safety to surrounding properties and the public.
+The floor levels within the proposed development and the vehicular and pedestrian entries/exits into the basement are above the 100 year ARI + freeboard levels as specified in the Flood Assessment.
+Overall, the proposed development provides a significant public benefit in relation to localised flooding in that it removes the risk of embankment failure which currently exists along Constitution Road which substantially improves the safety to surrounding properties and the public.